Being a Student at ISEP

 - Free WIFI access within ISEP buildings

-- Each student is provided with an email account and a login to the extranet
+- Each student is provided with a MS Office365 account

 - ISEP students are granted free access to the libraries of the Catholic University.